Anamika1911/ArchitecturalKatas/KeyCapabilities/DeviceManagement.md

 - Upgrade firmware
 - Report if any device is not responding
 - Generate alerts for misfunctioning devices

+## Assumptions
+- User will first create farms and enclosures via UI and that enclosure ID will be fed into sensor device.
+Sensor device is capable of sending this information in header.
+This assumption will help to identify/correlate farms/enclosures with respective devices.

 ## Block Diagram
 ![Block diagram - Device Management](https://github.com/Anamika1911/ArchitecturalKatas/assets/6397314/365027fe-b9ed-4064-af15-b1243ab2f6c4)